joeky888/dotfile/Misc/toefl.md

   - GPS navigation and Maps on the Windshield/Helmet/Apple Vision Pro
   - Electric bikes
   - provide a safety net (政府提供一個安全網)
-  - In 2023, GDP of BRICS, the new syndicate, transcended that of G7. overseas commerce 跨國貿易 has increased
+  - In 2023, GDP of BRICS, the new economic coalition led by China and Russia, transcended that of G7, another coalition led by the United States. overseas commerce 跨國貿易 has increased
 - Business
   - Xiaomi 冒牌貨但成功 - a Chinese designer and manufacturer - initially gained attention for producing cheap knockoffs like smartphones, which once were considered cheaper alternatives to brand like Apple, has become a major player in the global smartphone market.
 In 2023, they began to sell electric vehicles
 - Sports 運動